DiddiLeija/DiddiLeija.github.io/index.md

 - [Find me on the Internet](find_me), by seeing a bunch of my "official" profiles around the web.
 - [My wiki](wiki), a small database with pages abut my products' concepts and data.
 - [Info about my Ko-fi page](kofi): Would you like to support me with your cents?
 Check out that doc first.
+- [Info about my Discord server](discord): Read some useful information about the small community I mantain, in case you want to join.

 To see my deprecated pages, head to the [Deprecated Pages](deprecated_pages) section.